USS Mason (DDG-87): 2016 attacks off the coast of Yemen

-On 15 October 2016, Mason was targeted in a third attack by five anti-ship cruise missiles while operating in the Red Sea north of the Bab el-Mandeb strait.
-The Navy Times reported the Mason fired a radar decoy, an infrared decoy, and several SM-2 Standard missiles in response, either neutralizing or intercepting four of the five incoming missiles.
-The Navy reported the fifth incoming missile as neutralized by a radar decoy launched from Nitze, after Mason alerted her to the threat.
+On 15 October 2016, Mason was targeted in a third attack by Houthi rebels based in Yemen, by five antiship cruise missiles while operating in the Red Sea north of the Bab el-Mandeb strait.
+Mason fired a radar decoy, an infrared decoy, and several SM-2 Standard missiles in response, either neutralizing or intercepting four of the five incoming missiles.
+The Navy reported the fifth incoming missile was neutralized by a radar decoy launched from Nitze, after Mason alerted her to the threat.